-All Uruguay's native forests have at some time in the past been exploited.
-Their usefulness as a source of fuel has been important, particularly during the energy crises during the two world wars and the Middle East oil crisis of the 1970s and 80s.
+All of Uruguay's native forests have at some time in the past been exploited.
+Their usefulness as a source of fuel has been important, particularly during the energy crises during the two world wars and the oil crises triggered by conflicts in the Middle East.
 At some time or other almost all the forests were cut down, but owing to their high regeneration capacity they have grown again (as secondary forest).